ansible-collections/netapp/ansible_collections/netapp/azure/README.md

 - For authentication with Azure NetApp log in before you run your tasks or playbook with 'az login'.

 # Release Notes
+## 20.4.0

+### Bug Fixes
+- fix changes to azure-mgmt-netapp as per new release.
+- removed ONTAP dependency import.

 ## 20.2.0

 ### Bug Fixes